 - Investor-State Law Guide (ISLG) (Georgetown Law Only)

 In addition to providing access to primary sources, such as bilateral investment treaties and arbitral decisions and awards issued by ICSID, NAFTA, and ad hoc tribunals, ISLG offers sophisticated interpretive tools.
 The Subject Navigator allows users to search or browse for arbitral decisions by topic.
 The Article Citator enables users to see how arbitral tribunals have interpreted specific articles of BITs and other investment treaties, while the Jurisprudence Citator reveals the extent to which arbitral decisions and awards issued in prior cases have been cited by arbitral tribunals in subsequent cases.
 To access video tutorials that will help you to use the interpretive tools, click on the "Learning Centre" link in the upper right-hand corner of the ISLG homepage.

-In addition, the following specialized databases cover all aspects of international commercial arbitration, including investor-state disputes and disputes between private parties.
+The Law Library also provides access to two databases that cover all aspects of international commercial arbitration, including both investor-state disputes and disputes between private parties.